50,000 votes so far in the Best in the World contest

 No purchase is necessary to win.

-If you own or manage a business, learn more about promoting your business on the ballot and receive a free promotion kit.
+Business owners or managers can learn more about promoting their businesses on the ballot and receive a free promotion kit.
 Contact your sales executive or contact us at advertising@tulsaworld.com or 918-581-8510.

 Vote now: go.tulsaworld.com/BestintheWorld2021.